What You'll Learn

 These days, kids spend much more time inside, mostly thanks to technology.
 The average American child spends about 4 to 7 minutes a day playing outside and over 7 hours a day in front of a screen.

 Spending time outdoors isn’t just enjoyable — it’s also necessary.
-Many researchers agree that kids who play outside are smarter, happier, better at paying attention and less anxious than kids who spend more time indoors.
+Many researchers agree that kids who play outside are happier, better at paying attention and less anxious than kids who spend more time indoors.

 Spending time in nature can build their confidence.
 There’s a lot less structure than most types of indoor play and they can choose how they interact with the nature around them.
 This gives them practice managing their own actions and encourages creativity and imagination.